 5) Interpretation of the data: It is at this point where the data scientist evaluates the result of the analysis and applies the experience he has in the field to understand, complete, and correct the information obtained by the computer.

 6) Data validation: See if these data are robust or change due to the data’s biases.
 It can be validated in multiple ways: using information external to the process, using techniques different from those used in the study.
 But they must always obtain a result similar to those initially obtained to affirm that the results are real and not due to chance bias.

-7) Design new analyzes or experiments if necessary: In the scientific procedure, this part is defined as “Validate the hypothesis.”
+7) Design new analysis or experiments if necessary: In the scientific procedure, this part is defined as “Validate the hypothesis.”
 Suppose the data has not been validated or more information is needed to obtain conclusive results to the data scientists’ questions.
-In that case, more data is included in the analyzes, or the algorithms are reformulated to ask other items to the data scientists.
+In that case, more data is included in the analysis, or the algorithms are reformulated to ask other items to the data scientists.

 What does a data scientist do?